CatLabInteractive/quizwitz-docs/docs/advanced/round-modes/032-alphabet.md

 ## Alphabet labels
 In Alphabet rounds each question is assigned a unique Label (traditionally this is the first letter of the answer, but feel free to be creative).
+All questions must be 'open questions'.

 ![Screenshot of an alphabet round in the quiz editor](../../../assets/images/round-modes/alphabet-round.png)